Quick Summary

 This is the most damaging mistake.
 Your add-to-cart button needs to be the most visually prominent interactive element on the page.
 If it's the same colour as your nav, your headings, or your section backgrounds, it disappears.

 The rule is simple: your primary CTA colour should not appear anywhere else on the page in a non-interactive context.
 It should be reserved, so the eye learns to associate that colour with "this is where I act."
+The importance of button size and positioning — not just colour — is covered in the Shopify product page audit guide.

 2. Too many competing accent colours